 Our Rating: 4.3

 Top Flat Feet Running and Walking Sneakers For Men

 1. Brooks Adrenaline GTS 17

 - This edition is brand new!
-We were massive fans of the Adrenaline 16’s last year, and they’re still extremely popular now.
-They had phenomenal forefoot flexibility, and some key reinforcements in the outsole which made them more durable than previous generations.
+We were massive fans of the Adrenaline 16’s last year, and older models of this shoe are still extremely popular now.
+They had phenomenal forefoot flexibility and some key reinforcements in the outsole which made them more durable than previous generations.
+We still recommend the 16’s, if you need a cheaper option.
 The 17’s keep all those improvements, adding special anatomical design elements which help make both the men’s and women’s versions more appropriate for each body type.

 - The outsole is designed to be especially durable.
 It’s reinforced in key contact areas which usually break down quickly.
 And with pronation correction, you won’t wear down the back corners as quickly.
 If you’re planning to wear them a ton, these are a good choice for you.

 - The cushioned sole is aligned to give you full-ground contact with each step.
 This makes for better transitions and push-off.
 There are also grooves throughout the sole and forefoot for improved flexibility.
-It’s designed to give you accurate road sensation, but soften the blow slightly.
+It’s designed to give you an accurate road sensation but soften the blow slightly.

 - Previous buyers were very pleased with the overall ride.
 They said that they’d been directed to this pair by their podiatrist of running store expert.
 After running on these for a while, they said that blisters and aches were history!

 - They’re not as heavily cushioned as some reviewers expected.
 The emphasis is on stability rather than support.
 We’d classify these as “lightly” cushioned, although you could certainly swap out the insole for something more supportive.